alonso-herreros/uni-tapp-lab_http/Lab log.md

 * `LISTEN_PORT`, set to `9xxx`, where `xxx` are the last 3 digits of my `UID`
 * `HOSTNAME`, set to the value of the environment variable `HOSTNAME`

-Run the `env.sh` script from the repo root to set these variables.
-Remember to run it with `. env.sh` so it can properly set environment variables.
+Run the `env_set.sh` script from the repo root to set these variables.
+Remember to run it with `. env_set.sh` so it can properly set environment variables.

 ## Part 1: Server Configuration